Second Italo-Ethiopian War: Public and international reaction

 On 18 November 1936, the Italian Empire was recognised by the Empire of Japan and Italy recognised the Japanese occupation of Manchuria, marking the end of the Stresa Front.
 Hitler had supplied the Ethiopians with 16,000 rifles and 600 machine guns in the hope that Italy would be weakened when he moved against Austria.
 By contrast, France and Britain recognised Italian control over Ethiopia in 1938.
 Mexico was the only country to strongly condemn Italy's sovereignty over Ethiopia, respecting Ethiopian independence throughout.
 Including Mexico, only six nations in 1937 did not recognise the Italian occupation: China, New Zealand, the Soviet Union, Republican Spain and the United States.
 Three years later, only the USSR officially recognised Selassie and the United States government considered recognising the Italian Empire with Ethiopia included.
-The invasion of Ethiopia and its general condemnation by Western democracies isolated Mussolini and Fascist Italy until 1938.
-From 1936 to 1939, Mussolini and Hitler joined forces to support the fascist camp during the Spanish Civil War.
-In April 1939, Mussolini launched the Italian invasion of Albania.
-In May, Italy and Nazi Germany joined in the Pact of Steel.
-In September 1940, both nations signed the Tripartite Pact along with the Empire of Japan.

-The conflict has been described by historian Brenda Plummer as triggering the first "great manifestation" of African American interest in foreign affairs, despite the financial limitations imposed by the Great Depression and the US government's interwar commitment to neutrality.
+The conflict has been described by historian Brenda Gayle Plummer as triggering the first "great manifestation" of African American interest in foreign affairs, despite the financial limitations imposed by the Great Depression and the US government's interwar commitment to neutrality.
 Largescale organised responses to Italy's attack on Ethiopia included a peaceful demonstration in New York City on 18 August 1935 and Chicago on 1 September.
 Historian Jacquelyn Dowd Hall situates these developments in her chronology of a "long civil rights movement" in which she traces the emergence of a black popular front in the 1930s.